 Despite the continental breadth of the C. granulosus complex, there is a striking similarity in seasonal flowering duration across its range.
 Stiles (1985) recorded a 9-month (~270 days) flowering season of C. granlosus in Costa Rica.
 Considering the peduncle with 68 pedicel scars (see: Results), and the mean flowering rate of 3.94 ± 0.03 days (controls), we estimate that this inflorescence produced flowers for 268 ± 2.04 days.
 Not only is this a remarkably long flowering season for one individual inflorescence, but this phenological type might occur across the range of C. granulosus pollinated by either species of Eutoxeres.

    Sicklebills were not marked and our ability to comment on individual behaviour is limited.
 Nonetheless, the visitation rates support the notion that Buff-tailed Sicklebill is a trapliner.
 More specifically, this species appears to exhibit ‘traveling exploitation’ (sensu Sargent et al. 2021).
 We make this designation based on the observations that (1) these hummingbirds have not been recorded defending static territories, and (2) individual food plants are visited 1-2 times per day for brief periods (seconds) of foraging.
-Broadly, the behaviours exhibited by E. condamini are in accordance with the foraging behaviours documented for White-tipped Sicklebill in Costa Rica (Stiles 1985).
-However, the fine-scale daily movements of Eutoxeres (and Hermits generally) have not yet been studied — at present, comparative analyses are constrained by our limited knowledge of these rarely seen pollinators.
+This is perhaps the fitness advantage promoting the evolution of specialized pollination in C. granulosus: Sicklebill visits are infrequent but highly effective in transferring intraspecific pollen, as suggested by the pollinator exclusion experiment.
+While the behaviours exhibited by E. condamini are in accordance with the those documented for White-tipped Sicklebill in Costa Rica (Stiles 1985), the fine-scale daily movements of Eutoxeres (and Hermits generally) have not yet been studied — at present, comparative analyses are constrained by our limited knowledge of these rarely seen pollinators.

 Finally, while steady state flowering is not solely indicative of specialization to Eutoxeres, we speculate that it is a component of the iterative process by which specialization evolves.
 That is, steady state flowering may have first co-evolved with traplining hummingbirds (Rombaut et al. 2022) which excluded visitation by species under stabilizing selection for territoriality.
 Among the steady state species, floral morphology continued to evolve, further partitioning the steady state species between grades of curvature (Figure 1).